 Economists and decent citizens alike are suspicious of monopoly.
-There are many good reasons for this.
+There are many of good reasons for this.
 The traditional economic analysis of monopoly emphasizes the "welfare triangle" - the loss of efficiency due to the fact that monopolies create artificial scarcity in order to garner a higher price.
 More recent economic analysis emphasizes "x-inefficiency" - that monopolies use inefficient and excessively costly methods of production.
-The political economy literature emphasizes the rent-seeking nature of monopoly, especially of government mandated monopoly: monopolies distort the political system by purchasing favorite treatment at the expense of everyone else.
+The political economy literature emphasizes the rent-seeking nature of monopoly, especially of government mandated monopoly - that monopolies distort the political system by purchasing favorite treatment at the expense of everyone else.
+There is yet another reason to be wary of monopolies - in order to transfer wealth away from the rest of society and toward themselves they stifle innovation, block productivity growth, and reduce overall prosperity.